frenchrb/MCBparser/README.md

 ##Usage
 Download MCBparser.py.

 To run the script from the command line, first move to the directory where MCBparser.py is located.
-Type the following and hit Enter:
+Type `python MCBparser.py` and hit Enter.

-`python MCBparser.py`

 You will then be prompted to enter the year and month to select the issue of the MCB for which you want to retrieve lists of updates.